 Conversions of Preferred Stock and Convertible Promissory Notes and Agreements With Convertible Noteholders.
-In connection with the closing of this offering, the holders of the Company's Series A Convertible Preferred Stock will convert an aggregate of \$2,055,000 in principal balance of such preferred stock into an aggregate of \$59,184 shares of the Company's common stock at the conversion prices specified in the Certificate of Designation.
+In connection with the closing of this offering, the holders of the Company's Series A Convertible Preferred Stock will convert an aggregate of \$2,055,000 in principal balance of such preferred stock into an aggregate of 419,388 shares of the Company's common stock at the conversion prices specified in the Certificate of Designation, filed January 27, 2014, setting forth the preferences, rights and limitations of the Series A Convertible Preferred Stock.
 The terms of the Series A Convertible Preferred Stock are described under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Historical Financing - 2014 Sales of Preferred Stock and Warrants" below.